-As of this fall, a total of 160 newly matriculated students at Harvard Medical School will be learning mind-body and resiliency skills as a part of their coursework in Professional Development, under the direction of Dr. Fidencio Saldana, Dean of Students at Harvard Medical School.
+As of fall, 2018, a total of 160 newly matriculated students at Harvard Medical School will be learning mind-body and resiliency skills as a part of their coursework in Professional Development, under the direction of Dr. Fidencio Saldana, Dean of Students at Harvard Medical School.

 This curriculum, entitled “Building Resiliency, Depth, and Grit in Medicine” (aka BRDG curriculum), is being led by Dr. Darshan Mehta, and involves input from several of our Osher Center affiliates (notably the Benson-Henry Institute for Mind Body Medicine at MGH).